Ledig stilling på Universitetet i Oslo

 Female candidates are especially encouraged to apply.

 - Budget for travel and research assistance (currently NOK 45 000 per year).
-Staff can apply for additional research support form the department and faculty.
+Staff can apply for additional research support from the department and faculty

-- An academically stimulating and international working enviroment
+- An academically stimulating and international working environment

 - A friendly and inclusive workplace

-- An excellent pension schemes through the Norwegian Public Service Fund
+- An excellent pension scheme through the Norwegian Public Service Fund

 - Female academic staff can take part in the Career development scheme for female associate professors